bredelings/BAli-Phy/TODO/ModelLanguage.md

 Binding JSON files can give each rule argument a `default_value`.
 When a call omits that argument, the typechecker inserts the default expression and typechecks it as if it had been supplied.
-These default values may themselves be random expressions, so a compact model name like `gtr` can implicitly stand for a model with sampled parameters and priors.
+These default values may themselves be random expressions, so a compact model name like `GTR` can implicitly stand for a model with sampled parameters and priors.

 Default expressions can reference other arguments with `@arg`.
 Code